 Mission of the Institute of Genomic Medicine and Rare Disorders

-Beside of diagnostics our institute offers the most modern treatment options, also in cases where „off-label” indication needs special administrative procedures or individual permisson from health care authorities is needed.
+Beside diagnostics our institute offers the most modern treatment options, also in cases where „off-label” indication needs special administrative procedures or individual permisson from health care authorities.

-Our colleages can manage organisation of diagnostic tests, taken abroad in case of rare diseases if needed, as well as transport of DNA samples and analysing the results.
+Our colleagues can manage organisation of diagnostic tests, taken abroad in case of rare diseases if needed, as well as transport of DNA samples and analysing the results.

 Our Outpatient Clinic of Prediction and Prevention offers risk factor analysis, medical counseling and guidance for patients suffering from rare, complex diseases.
 This service is not financed by Hungarian health care system.
 We work in close collaboration with specialists in neurorehabilitation, psychologists, physiotherapists in order to offer both diagnostics and comprehensive patient care.